rybosome/type-a/docs/supported_types.md

 # Supported Types

-This page demonstrates the six major type categories that **Type-A** supports out of the box.
+This page demonstrates the six major type categories that **type-a** supports out of the box.
 Every example below is executed by `pnpm docs:test`, so the docs will break if any snippet stops compiling or its assertions fail.

 ## 1. Primitives